-It is considered the best because it not only sounds terrific with a phono preamp and included cartridges but provides great flexibility, speed accuracy and allows digitization of your LP collection.
-It provides a very high quality source material for very good channel separation and vocal clarity.
+It is considered the best because it not only sounds terrific with a phono preamp and included cartridges but provides great flexibility, speed accuracy and allows the digitization of your LP collection.
+The item has very high-quality source material for very good channel separation and vocal clarity.

 Pros of The AT-LP60

 - Removable dust cover